xmatters/xM-Labs-Terraform/README.md

 1. Install the Terraform communication plan attached.
 2. Edit the Terraform Message form, remove voice call (I haven't set much of a format for this, you could spruce it up yourself).
 You don't need a recipient on this one, that will be passed though by the Terraform script.
 Set to Web Service only.
-3. Head into Integration Builder and find the Terraform Incoming inbound integration script.
-Click on View Instructions at the bottom of the page where you edit the incoming integration and copy the CURL command.
+3. Head into Integration Builder and find the Terraform Incoming inbound integration script and copy the URL for triggering the integration.

 ## The set up (Terraform)